 Clocktimizer's algorithm reads through your time card narratives and classifies the timecards based on the activities it has been trained to recognize in those narratives.
 This is the core functionality of our product and what our data is based on.
-The algorithm has a supervised learning functionality which is driven by your feedback.
+The algorithm has a supervised learning functionality that is driven by your feedback.
 This feedback is used to improve the recognition quality of the algorithm across Clocktimizer's customer base.

 How do I provide my feedback on the classification algorithm?

-If you see an improvement that can be applied to the entire algorithm e.g. an activity is missing, an acronym is not classified or a commonly used abbreviation is classified incorrectly, let us know by sending an email to: firstname.lastname@example.org.
+If you see an improvement that can be applied to the entire algorithm e.g. an activity is missing, an acronym is not classified or a commonly used abbreviation is classified incorrectly, let us know by sending an email to firstname.lastname@example.org.
 We will review your feedback and get back to you with updates.

 2. Activity Grouping

 The activity grouping is a feature that allows you to group the Clocktimizer activities.
-Our customers use this to roll up the Clocktimizer activities into a more birds eye view.
+Our customers use this to roll up the Clocktimizer activities into a more birds-eye view.
 The core algorithm remains the same, but you can create several groups with (UTBMS) codes, phase codes or client codes.

 These activity groups can be applied throughout Clocktimizer (e.g. on a matter level, as a budget, as a comparison feature or for generic analysis).
-You can have multiple activity groups, for example one per practice group, or specific activity groups per client.
+You can have multiple activity groups, for example, one per practice group, or specific activity groups per client.
 The activity groups remain within the Clocktimizer environment of your firm.

 How do I group Clocktimizer activities?

 Please see the Quick Guide on activity grouping in our support portal.

 Tip: we have templates available for the UTBMS M&A Codes, UTBMS Litigation Codes, and Jackson Reform Codes.
 Contact email@example.com and ask for the templates to be uploaded in your Clocktimizer environment.